wp-plugins/ose-firewall/readme.txt

 OSE Firewall‚Ñ¢ - A WordPress Security Plugin powered by <a href = "http://www.protect-website.com">ProWeb</a>.
 It protects your WordPress Website from attacks and hacking.
 The Built-in Scanner that identify any malicious codes, spam, virus, SQL injection attack, vulnerabilities.

 = Customer Support =
 Need help?
-Save time by starting your support request online and we'll connect you in an expert.  <a href = "http://www.protect-website.com/support">Click here to get started.</a>
+Save time by starting your support request online and we'll connect you to an expert.  <a href = "http://www.protect-website.com/support-center">Click here to get started.</a>

 = New Features in v2.0 =
 * Manage IPs - blacklisting, whitelisting, and Monitoring IPs